 The History of Dueling Pianos

-Piano bars have been around for a long time in various forms from the old ragtime players that are often depicted in Spaghetti Westerns to dark cocktail lounges serving up a sultry and sensual atmosphere.
+The history of dueling pianos is rooted in the piano bar, which has been around for a long time in various forms from the old ragtime players that are often depicted in Spaghetti Westerns to dark cocktail lounges serving up a sultry and sensual atmosphere.
 Some are instrumental only, usually catering to jazz standards, and in some, the player sings or accompanies a vocalist.
 This form of live music has attracted patrons to bars, pubs, and speakeasies for a long time, and holds a rich history.

 The concept of dueling pianos dates back as early as the late 1890s, when ragtime players would "duel" to see who could play better and faster.
 B.H.
 O'Brien and Charlie Cantrell opened Pat O'Brien's Bar in New Orleans back in 1933, which included a room where two piano players would entertain the crowd on copper-topped baby grand pianos.
 Players would take turns singing songs requested by the audience, written on cocktail napkins, and from this location, the concept of an all-request show took its roots.